 FIRST at Blue Ridge, Inc. is a licensed therapeutic community in the State of North Carolina.
 We are a non-profit organization governed by a volunteer Board of Directors.
 The program is located in Ridgecrest, NC which is east of Asheville, NC on Interstate 40.
 The campus is comprised of a five story residential building with the capacity for eighty-five men, a sixty-five bed women’s facility, and other administrative, mechanical, landscaping, clinical and transitional housing residences.
 Each transitional house is self-contained and is reserved for individuals who have completed their specific program’s curriculum.
 Eligibility to live in the transitional houses is determined by FIRST staff.

 FIRST at Blue Ridge, Inc. is a highly structured modified Therapeutic Community with an evidence-based clinical overlay.
 Applicants for our long-term program, who are accepted through our Admissions Department, are required to pay a program fee upon admission.
 There are no additional fees required for the long-term program component.
 Residents of the community make a commitment to participate in program-contracted jobs while they complete the clinical curriculum and program requirements.
 Scholarships are available for those who do not have the means to pay the program fee.

-The Clinical Department requires residents to attend various groups on life skills and addiction such as: Anger Management, Relationships, Addiction Awareness, 12 Step Study Group, Relapse Triggers, etc. The FIRST program recommends active participation in self-help recovery groups including Alcoholics or Narcotics Anonymous, Celebrate Recovery, SMART Recovery, etc.
+The Clinical Department provides various groups on life skills and addiction such as: Anger Management, Relationships, 12 Step Study Group, Relapse Prevention, Motivation for Recovery, Matrix, etc. The FIRST program recommends active participation in self-help recovery groups including Alcoholics or Narcotics Anonymous, Celebrate Recovery, SMART Recovery, etc.